Robust Inference on Income Inequality: $t$-Statistic Based Approaches: Introduction

+Typical empirical results are $\zeta\in (1.5, 3)$ for income, and $\zeta\approx 1.5$ for wealth.
+Thus, the variance is infinite for wealth and may be infinite for income.\footnote{Importantly, the value of the tail index $\zeta$ in power law income or wealth distributions (\ref{power1}) may be regarded as a measure of upper tail inequality (that is, among the rich), with smaller values of the tail index corresponding to larger inequality in the upper tails.
+This may be motivated by the fact that, in the case of Pareto distributions with $\zeta>1$ for income or wealth, where (\ref{power1}) holds exactly for all values $x$ greater than a certain threshold $x_m,$ the Gini coefficient of inequality over the whole income/wealth distribution is equal to $1/ (2\zeta -1)$ and is thus decreasing in $\zeta$ (see also the discussion in \citeauthor{Atkinson}, \citeyear{Atkinson}, \citeauthor{GabaixIneq}, \citeyear{GabaixIneq}, that focuses on the analysis and estimation of the top income inequality measure $\eta=1/\zeta,$ \citeauthor{Clara}, \citeyear{Clara}, and \citeauthor{Ibr}, \citeyear{Ibr}). }

+More generally, the tail index parameter $\zeta$ of power law distributions (\ref{power1}) characterize the heaviness (the rate of decay) of its tails, with smaller values of $\zeta$ corresponding to more pronounced heavy-tailedness in the distributions, and vice versa.
+The tail index $\zeta$ governs the likelihood of observing outliers and extreme values of $X,$ e.g., very high income/wealth levels in the case of income and wealth distributions.
+It is further important as it governs existence of moments of the r.v. $X>0,$ with the moment $EX^p$ of order $p>0$ of $X$ being finite if and only if $\zeta>p.$ In particular, the second moment $EX^2$ of the r.v. $X$ is finite and its variance $Var(X)$ is defined if and only if $\zeta>2,$ and the first moment - the mean $EX$- of $X$ is finite if and only if $\zeta>1.$

 Applicability of commonly used approaches to inference on inequality measures based on asymptotic normality becomes problematic under heavy-tailedness, heterogeneity and correlation in the data.
-For instance, sample inequality measures - estimators of measures of inequality like sample Gini coefficient - converge to non-Gaussian limits given by functions (e.g., ratios) of stable random variables (r.v.'s) under sufficiently pronounced heavy-tailedness with infinite second moments and variances.\footnote{As is well-known, finiteness of variances for variables dealt with, such as economic and financial indicators like financial returns and exchange rates, is crucial for applicability of standard statistical and econometric approaches, including regression and least squares methods.
+For instance, sample inequality measures - estimators of measures of inequality like sample Gini coefficient - converge to non-Gaussian limits given by stable random variables (r.v.'s) under sufficiently pronounced heavy-tailedness with infinite second moments and variances (see \cite{Taleb} and the discussion in Appendix B).\footnote{As is well-known, finiteness of variances for variables dealt with, such as economic and financial indicators like financial returns and exchange rates, is crucial for applicability of standard statistical and econometric approaches, including regression and least squares methods.
 Similarly, the problem of potentially infinite fourth moments of (economic and financial) variables and time series dealt with needs to be taken into account in applications of autocorrelation-based methods and related inference procedures in their analysis (see, among others, the discussion in \citeauthor{Granger}, \citeyear{Granger}, \citeauthor{EKM}, \citeyear{EKM}, \citeauthor{cont2001empirical}, \citeyear{cont2001empirical}, Ch.
 1 in \citeauthor{IIW}, \citeyear{IIW}, and references therein).}